bevyengine/rfcs/rfcs/41-ui-navigation.md

 - ui-navigation provides default input systems, but it's possible to disable them and instead use custom ones.
   This is why we restrict interactions with navigation to events.
-- It is possible to create isolated menus by using the `NavMenu` component.
+- It is possible to create isolated menus by using the `MenuSetting` component.
-- All `Focusable` children in the `NavMenu` entity's tree will be part of this menu, and moving using a gamepad from one focusable in a menu can only lead to another focusable within the same menu.
+- All `Focusable` children in the `MenuSetting` entity's tree will be part of this menu, and moving using a gamepad from one focusable in a menu can only lead to another focusable within the same menu.
   You can specify a focusable in any other menu that will lead to this